getcarina/getcarina.com/_includes/install-carina.md

 #### Windows without Chocolatey

 PowerShell performs the initial installation; you can use the `carina` CLI with PowerShell or CMD after it is installed.

-Open PowerShell and run the following command (for 64-bit systems):
+Open PowerShell, and then run the following command (for 64-bit systems):

 ```powershell
 > iwr 'https://download.getcarina.com/carina/latest/Windows/x86_64/carina.exe' -OutFile carina.exe